bitcoin-sv/merchantapi-reference/README.md

 The possibility of using JWT means that each REST command may additionally respond with HTTP code 401, Unauthorized if any supplied JWT token is invalid.

+Note: Any `/mapi/` REST call will return 5xx if node is unresponsive or the database is down.

 ### 1. Get Policy Quote

 ```